ue bot icon

 • Science is fun for certain people and boring for others.

-• There are people so physically gifted they make any athletic activity look smooth and easy while others stumble attempting the most basic physical task.
+• There are people so physically gifted they make any athletic activity look smooth and easy, while others stumble attempting the most basic physical task.

 The list goes on and on.
 Our differences are vast and wonderful.
 None of the above is good or bad; it just makes you who you are.
-And, the more we try and put ourselves in situations where we are pre-programmed to thrive, the happier we will be.
+And, the more we try to put ourselves in situations where we are pre-programmed to thrive, the happier we will be.